Association of Recovery in Higher Education Collegiate Recovery Program Survey

 How Long does the Survey Take?

 The survey will take approximately 1 hour to complete.
 Most of the questions ask about information that a person responsible for the program’s daily operations can answer easily without looking up additional information.
 There are a few questions that might require greater thought, or asking someone else in your institution (like a business manager or supervisor) for help.
 To make it easier to gather this information ahead of time, you can view a PDF of the survey here.
-When you are ready to take the survey, please do so at the link above (please do not submit a separate document).

 You can also save the survey and return to it at a later time.
 In order to save a survey in progress, please advance to the next page in order to save the page that is currently in progress.
 When you are ready to return to the survey, simply follow the link using the same device and browser.
 The survey software will recognize that the same user is accessing the survey and restore your saved pages automatically.